Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Problem Setup

 \section{Problem Setup}

-Consider a domain-specific task with a private training dataset $D_p$.
-Due to limited computational resources, the user fine-tunes an open-source SLM $\pi_s^-$ locally on dataset $D_p$, resulting in a domain-adapted private SLM $\pi_s^+$.
-Both $\pi_s^-$ and $\pi_s^+$ are deployed on the edge device.
-While the private SLM exhibits strong domain-specific capabilities, its language understanding and generalization abilities are limited due to its smaller parameter size.
+We consider an edge-deployed domain-specific small language model that has already been trained and deployed.
+Domain adaptation uses a private training dataset $D_p$.
+The user adapts an open-source base SLM $\pi_s^-$ on $D_p$ to obtain the trained edge-side domain-specific model $\pi_s^+$.
+Both $\pi_s^-$ and $\pi_s^+$ are deployed on a resource-constrained user terminal.
+The small model has acquired domain knowledge and basic task-processing capability, but its limited parameter count still restricts problem understanding, generalization, and multi-step reasoning.

-To enhance the performance of the private SLM, the user can leverage a general LLM $\pi_l$, which shares the same vocabulary as the private SLM $\pi_s^+$.
-The general LLM $\pi_l$ may be accessed via an inference API or deployed locally if computational resources permit.
-It provides strong in-context understanding capabilities but lacks domain-specific knowledge.
-The goal of our framework is to enable adaptive collaboration between the private SLM $\pi_s^+$ and the general LLM $\pi_l$ to achieve better performance on domain-specific tasks.
+To improve the deployed small model's task-processing capability without updating its parameters, the user can employ a cloud-based LLM $\pi_l$ that shares the same vocabulary as $\pi_s^+$.
+The cloud-based LLM is deployed as a private-cloud service and provides inference through a network interface.
+It offers strong contextual understanding and complex reasoning but lacks the user's domain knowledge.
+The objective of our framework is to enable adaptive collaboration between the edge-side domain-specific SLM $\pi_s^+$ and the cloud-based LLM $\pi_l$, thereby improving the deployed small model's performance on domain-specific tasks.

+In the physical deployment, the base SLM, trained private SLM, and MCTS controller reside on the user terminal; the edge-side controller maintains the search tree and selects inference actions.
+The LLM and PRM are deployed on a private-cloud server.
+Edge-side private-SLM inference generates candidate steps using only the deployed small model, whereas SLM-LLM edge-cloud collaborative inference obtains the cloud LLM's inference distribution through the network.
+Neither the private domain training data nor the deployed model parameters need to be uploaded to the private cloud, and the small model's parameters are not updated during collaboration.
+The system transmits only the current query and the reasoning context required by the protocol.